semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Static information (does not need Skeleton)

-- Text, data and components that do not depend on user actions and tool settings.
+- Text, data and components that do not depend on user actions and product settings.
 - Product name.
 - Widget titles, tips.
 - Table headers.